Ofadiman/eslint-config-monorepo/README.md

 ## Info

-- The configs for `NodeJS` and `ReactJS` already have a base config listed in their dependencies, so you don't have to install it manually.
+- The config for `ReactJS` already has a base config listed in its peer dependencies, so you don't have to install it manually.